jumalauta/jml-engine-webgl/README.md

 npx vite build
 # serve the web package and check that it works
 npx vite preview
-# to wrap it to a Windows release run
+# instead of a website release, you can also wrap it to a Windows .exe release by running
 ./release-windows.sh
 ```